-Grace may be disregarded, in the same manner many of the Israelites in the wilderness overlooked the quail and manna.
-Successes and blessings that were strongly desired are now taken for granted.
+overlooked.
+Many of the Israelites in the wilderness overlooked the daily provision of the quail and manna.
+Successes and blessings can be taken for granted.
 Many have found keeping a prayer journal can be helpful.
 When writing down needs and concerns, it often doesn't take long to turn back a few pages to see those that have been answered and resolved.
-This can help to be encouraged in struggles and help be encouragers to others, reminders of the blessings received, and the progress made.
+This can help us to be encouraged in our struggles and help us to be encouragers to others, reminders of the blessings received, and the progress made.